nimanamjouyan/nifi-dark/README.md

 # nifi-dark
-Dark mode for Apache NiFi UI
+Userscript for dark mode for Apache NiFi UI